 The Feb.
 12 observance was meant to encourage people to skeptically approach Darwin's theory of evolution.
 It was coordinated by multiple groups including the Traditional Values Coalition, Creation Ministries International, and the website Piltdownsuperman.com.

-So I can see where someone who read hastily and did not bother to do research might get the idea that it's in response to his "get the liberal Christians to compromise more" project."This is not designed to teach Genesis per se, nor is it a platform for debating the age of the Earth; there are plenty of other places for that," said Bob Sorensen of Piltdownsuperman.com, to The Christian Post.
+So I can see where someone who read hastily and did not bother to do research might get the idea that it's in response to his "get the liberal Christians to compromise more and join with other religions" project."This is not designed to teach Genesis per se, nor is it a platform for debating the age of the Earth; there are plenty of other places for that," said Bob Sorensen of Piltdownsuperman.com, to The Christian Post.

 The number of churches that Zimmerman has recruited is misleading (and fewer than in previous years).
 He lists churches that are so liberal, their doctrines cannot even be recognized as Christian any longer.
 Adding Unitarians, "New Age" groups, Buddhists (!) and others that would rather align themselves with atheists than actual Bible-believing churches is disingenuous at best.
 Still, whatever it takes for an evolutionist atheist to look good, huh?

-Here's a message for the apostate groups that want to further their apostasy:
+Here's a message for the compromising groups that want to further their apostasy:

 —Joshua 24.14-15, NASB